Image Courtesy: bonnlaw.ca

 4. State the location of all safes, vaults, or other similar depositories in which you maintained property at any time during the last three years.

-5. List all other assets that you own, have an interest in, or have the use or benefit of, not listed above, including but not limited to all real and personal property.
+5. To answer another sample divorce discovery questions, you have to list all other assets that you own, have an interest in, or have the use or benefit of, not listed above, including but not limited to all real and personal property.